ILL-DIE-TRYING/phph1/README.md

    - Contains three sections of its own
       - **Harmony Node JSON RPC Request**
          - Displays the actual JSON formatted request sent to the Harmony Node API Server
+      - **Harmony Node Javascript Request Example**
+         - Displays some BASIC but working Javascript code example to make the request directly to a Harmony node
-      - **PHPH1 request URL for this method**
+      - **PHPH1 GET request URL for this method**
          - Displays a link to the phph1_call.php file that would be used by an external scripting language to retrieve results.
-The URL can be used as a template for making calls for that specific method.
+The URL can be used as a template for making calls for that specific method using GET.
+      - **PHPH1 Javascript Request Example**
+         - Displays some BASIC but working Javascript code example to make the request to the PHPH1 RPC script using POST.
       - **JSON return data**
          - Displays the JSON data returned from the test request.
 Use this to ensure the method returns the data you expect to use in your project.

 - ### Using the PHPH1 Call (phph1_call.php)
    - There is an example javascript file in the project root directory named jstest.html

-   - phph1_call.php is designed to accept a formatted GET request by any language that can read JSON formatted data returns.
-Refer to the Javascript example to see a VERY basic example how remote calls would work.
+   - phph1_call.php is designed to accept a formatted GET or POST request by any language that can read JSON formatted data returns.
+Refer to the Javascript examples to see a VERY basic example how remote calls would work.

 # INSTALLING